 Rule 17

 1. Meetings of the Committee should be open to observers (other Parties, States, bodies, agencies and the public), unless the Committee decides otherwise.
-Parts of meetings dealing with specific submissions relating to compliance should not be open to observers, unless the Committee and the Party whose compliance is in question agree otherwise.
+Parts of meetings dealing with compliance matters should not be open to observers, unless the Committee and the Party whose compliance is in question agree otherwise (see also para.
+3 of the Committee’s structure and functions).
 Observers should register with the secretariat in advance of each meeting.

-2. A Party respect of which a submission is made or which makes a submission shall not participate in, or be present during, the consideration by the Committee of that submission, including the preparation and adoption of any part of the findings or recommendations of the Committee relating to that submission (see also para.
-10 of the Committee’s structure and functions).
+2. A Party concerned by a particular compliance matter shall not participate in, or be present during, the consideration by the Committee of that matter, including the preparation and adoption of any part of the findings or recommendations of the Committee relating to that matter (see also para.
+9 of the Committee’s structure and functions).

-3. This rule should be applied, mutatis mutandis, in case of a Committee initiative.

 Decision-making

 Rule 18

 1. The Committee should make every effort to reach its decisions by consensus.
-If all efforts to reach consensus have been exhausted and no agreement has been reached, any other decision should, as a last resort, be taken by a majority vote of the members present and voting, if at least five members are present.
+If all efforts to reach consensus have been exhausted and no agreement has been reached, any other decision should, as a last resort, be taken by a majority vote of the members present and voting, if at least four members are present.
 For decision-making, each member should have one vote.
-Where consensus is not possible, the report should reflect the views of all members.
+Where consensus is not possible, the meeting report should reflect the views of all members.

 2. Without prejudice to rule 19 for the purposes of these rules, the phrase “members present and voting” means members present at the meeting at which voting takes place and casting an affirmative or negative vote.
 Members abstaining from voting should be considered as not voting.